lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-41.png)

 The * indicates the default distribution is Ubuntu and it is running WSL version 2.
+Good job!

 Now type